 Asset Holdings Parking meters: 65 In-ground sensors:955 Desired Level of Service Statement Mi Minimum 90% of meters functioning at one time.
-Available Data • Asset data stored in end of year financial Fair Value asset database.
+Available Data Asset data stored in end of year financial Fair Value asset database.
 Asset data: location, acquired date, condition rating, and Fair Value calculations.
-Last Condition Survey 20 2022 General Assessment of Condition Co Condition Rating % Assets (\$ \$CRC weighted) 1 Near Perfect 100 \$428,012 2 Good 0 \$0 3 Satisfactory 0 \$0
+Last Condition Survey 20 2022 General Assessment of Condition - % Assets (\$ weighted) \$CRC 1 Near Perfect 100 \$428,012 2 Good 0 \$0 3 Satisfactory 0 \$0

+0 \$ 2

 4 Very Poor 0 \$0

 5 Unserviceable 0 \$0

 Total 100.00 \$428,012

 Main Findings • The purpose of the meters is to promote turnover of parking throughout the metered precinct.
 The income gained from parking meters is used for infrastructure improvement on Crown Land and the vicinity of the Nelson Bay foreshore.

-A significant proportion of revenue is derived from cash transactions.
-One meter removed due to damage - to be replaced in future with additional smart parking changes.
+• A significant pro transactions.
+One meter remove portion of revenue is derived from cash to be replaced in future

 Future Actions • Continue to maintain the meters.
 Review the service level agreement with supplier of the meters to improve the maintenance lead times and the reliability of the machines.
 Investigate and implement cashless transaction technology, and other smart parking opportunities Continue investigations for the expansion of the Nelson Bay smart parking scheme to include the town centre.
 Investigate the expansion of the smart parking for Birubi and Shoal Bay precincts.